School of Journalism

 Dual-Degree - Bachelor of Arts/Bachelor of Journalism

 To receive two bachelor’s degrees, a Bachelor of Arts and a Bachelor of Journalism, a student must complete a minimum of 132 credits and complete all of the specific requirements for both degrees.
 Normally, a minimum of one additional semester is required for both degrees.
-Each candidate for a dual degree is assigned an advisor in the School of Journalism and in the department of major interest in the College of Arts and Science.
+Each candidate for a dual degree is assigned an advisor in the School of Journalism and in the additional academic unit.

 Science and Agricultural Journalism